 - Psyllium husk powder - Psyllium is a prebiotic fiber and creates a fluffy texture in low carb bread.
-It is important that you use powdered psyllium and not whole psyllium husks.
-It should have a very fine consistency, just like flour.

 - Buttermilk - This is the secret ingredient in classic Irish soda bread.
 It assists with the leavening of the dough.
 My buttermilk was fairly thick.
 Buttermilk contains a moderate amount of carbs.
 However, calculated per slice the bread is keto friendly.